gridjs/docs/doc/API.md

 If dstArray is a number, then calculate every value of srcArray divide by dstArray.

-Notice: this method is not a tradition definition of matrix divide.
+Notice: this method is not a traditional definition of matrix divide.

 ```
 two-dimensional array gridjs.divide(srcArray, dstArray)